calebstewart/vroomm/README.md

 * Interactively add tags/labels to VMs

 Features In Progress:
+* Transition to using `libvirt.NewConnectWithAuth` to properly support username, password and passphrase prompts.
+Currently, they happen via `stdin` which does not work when using a keyboard shortcut, and is blocked by the `wlr-layer-shell` interface even if executed from a terminal.
+This is mainly an issue for remote connections that use user/password or an SSH key with a passphrase.
 * View "child" VMs which exist as clones of a single VM

 ## Usage